Local Interpretations for Explainable Natural Language Processing: A Survey

 Another method of detecting important input features that contribute most to a specific prediction is attribution methods, which aim to interpret prediction outputs by examining the gradients of a model.
 Common attribution methods include DeepLift \cite{shrikumar2017learning}, Layer-wise relevance propagation (LRP) \cite{bach2015pixel}, deconvolutional networks \cite{zeiler2010deconvolutional} and guided back-propagation~\citep{springenberg2015striving}.

-Extracting model gradients allows identifying high-contributing input features to a given prediction.
+Extracting model gradients allows for identifying high-contributing input features to a given prediction.
 However, directly extracting gradients does not work well with regards to two key properties: sensitivity and implementation invariance.
-Sensitivity emphasizes that if we have two inputs with one differing feature that lead to different predictions, then this differing feature should be noted as important to the prediction.
+Sensitivity emphasizes that if we have two inputs with one differing feature that lead to different predictions, this differing feature should be noted as important to the prediction.
 Implementation invariance means that the outputs of two models should be equivalent if they are functionally equivalent, whether their implementations are the same or not.
 Focusing on these properties, \citet{sundararajan2017axiomatic} proposed an integrated gradient method.
-Integrated gradients are the accumulative gradients of all points on a straight line between an input and a baseline point (e.g. a zero word embedding). \citet{he2019towards} applied this method to natural machine translation to find out the contribution of each input word to each output word.
-Here, the baseline input is a sequence of zero embeddings in the same length of the input to be translated. \citet{mudrakarta2018did} applied integrated gradients to a question answering task in order to identify the important words in questions and found that only a few words in a question contribute to the model answer prediction.
+Integrated gradients are the accumulative gradients of all points on a straight line between an input and a baseline point (e.g. a zero-word embedding). \citet{he2019towards} applied this method to natural machine translation to find the contribution of each input word to each output word.
+Here, the baseline input is a sequence of zero embeddings in the same length as the input to be translated. \citet{mudrakarta2018did} applied integrated gradients to a question-answering task to identify the critical words in questions and found that only a few words in a question contribute to the model answer prediction.

-Apart from extracting the gradients, scoring input contributions based on model hidden states is also used for attribution.
-For example, \citet{du2019attribution} proposed a post-hoc interpretable method that leaves the original training model untouched by directly examining the hidden states passed along by RNNs. \citet{ding2017visualizing} applied LRP \cite{bach2015pixel} to natural machine translation in order to provide interpretations using the hidden state values of each source and target word.
+Besides extracting the gradients, scoring input contributions based on the model's hidden states is also used for attribution.
+For example, \citet{du2019attribution} proposed a post-hoc interpretable method that leaves the original training model untouched by examining the hidden states passed along by RNNs. \citet{ding2017visualizing} applied LRP \cite{bach2015pixel} to neural machine translation to provide interpretations using the hidden state values of each source and target word.